Matt Vesely

 Matthew Vesely is an Australian filmmaker, best known for his 2022 feature film Monolith.
 His other work includes the web series Wastelander Panda (2013) and the short films My Best Friend Is Stuck on the Ceiling (2015) and System Error (2020).
 He works as development manager at Closer Productions.
+He has also performed some small acting roles, and at least once performed as a stand-up comic.

 Early life and education

 Matthew Vesely grew up in Adelaide, South Australia.

 For high school, he attended Scotch College in Adelaide, graduating in 2004.
 He graduated from Flinders University with a Bachelor in Creative Arts in 2007.